Photo from Unsplash

 Bearing One Another’s Burdens

-There are many ways of doing the neighbourly duty to others.
-These four men bore their friend to Jesus.
-They could not heal him themselves, but they could carry him to the One who could heal him.
-All about us are neighbours and friends who are spiritual paralytics.
-We cannot cure them, but perhaps we can take them to One who can do for them what we cannot do.
+There are many ways we can fulfill this duty of love to our neighbors.
+These four men couldn’t heal their friend, but they could carry him to the one who could.
+All around us are people who are spiritually paralyzed.
+We can’t heal them, but maybe we can take them to the One who can.

 Daily Word of God - April 5